What's Wrong with America and How to Fix it:

 HMOs and private health insurance:

-Do we really need to bring up things like $13 billion insurance company profits per year, the $119 million CEO bonuses, the endless denials, and the soaring co-pays and premiums?
+Do we really need to bring up things like $13 billion insurance company profits per year, the $119 million CEO bonuses, the endless denials (the true death panels!), and the soaring co-pays and premiums?
 They're in it to squeeze out as much money as possible from you and the less help you get the richer they get.
 I'm hoping there's a special place in Hell for people who deny those who need surgery or treatment and get rich off of it.

 The scary thing is?
-The health insurance companies are claiming that a public plan or public option will ruin their business, and now, politicians are considering making in illegal for people to not have health insurance.
-Anybody still not believe that politicians are more concerned with big business than the people of the United States of America, who they're supposed to be serving, instead of screwing over?
+The health insurance companies are claiming that a public plan or public option will ruin their business, and politicians will make it illegal for people to not have health insurance.
+Is there anybody left who still does not believe that politicians are more concerned with big business than the people of the United States of America, who they're supposed to be serving, instead of screwing over?
 LOL It should be very obvious to everyone, now!

 Why should the citizens of the United States of America be forced to buy health insurance?
 This sounds like yet another intrusion of the government into people's private lives.
 And, something the health insurance companies probably thought of and are pressuring the politicians to do, because they'll love it that people are forced by law to buy their products . . .
 If we're forced to do that, and there is no public plan, what keeps the private insurance companies honest?
 Without any serious competition, what will keep their rates down?
 Are we seriously supposed to believe that the same politicians who are forcing us to buy the health insurance from these companies will keep them honest?
 LOL